A Tight Approximation Algorithm for the Cluster Vertex Deletion Problem: Conclusion

 One natural question arising from our approach of \cVD{} in general graphs is the following: is the problem polynomial-time solvable on \emph{chordal} graphs?
 This seems to be a non-trivial open question, also mentioned in \cite{cao2018vertex}, where similar vertex deletion problems are studied for chordal graphs.
 It could well be that \cVD{} in general chordal graphs is hard.
 Now, what about chordal, \emph{$2P_3$-free} graphs?
 We propose this last question as our first open question.

-Our second contribution is to study the \cVD~problem from the polyhedral point of view, in particular with respect to the tightness of the Sherali-Adams hierarchy.
+Our second contribution are polyhedral results for the \cVD~problem, in particular with respect to the tightness of the Sherali-Adams hierarchy.
 Our results on Sherali-Adams fail to match the 2-approximation factor of our algorithm (by epsilon), and we suspect this is not by chance.
 We believe that, already for certain classes of triangle-free graphs, the LP relaxation given by a bounded number of rounds of the Sherali-Adams hierarchy has an integrality gap strictly larger than $2$.
-Settling this is our second open question.
-Our intuition is that Sherali-Adams seems to have a hard time recovering the \emph{star inequality} $(k-1) x_{v_0} + \sum_{i=1}^k x_{v_i} \geqslant k-1$, valid when $N(v_0)=\{v_1,\dots, v_k\}$ is a stable set.
+Our intuition goes as follows.
+Consider the \emph{star inequality} $(k-1) x_{v_0} + \sum_{i=1}^k x_{v_i} \geqslant k-1$, valid when $N(v_0)=\{v_1,\dots, v_k\}$ is a stable set.
+Capturing all star inequalities is sufficient to achieve an integrality gap of at most 2 for all triangle-free graphs ~\cite[Algorithm 1]{FJS20}.
+However, we suspect that Sherali-Adams will have a hard time recovering these in a constant number of rounds.
+The star inequality is very similar to the clique inequality $\sum_{i=1}^k x_{v_i} \geqslant k-1$, which is valid for \VC{} when $\{v_1,\dots, v_k\}$ is a clique.
+It is known that Sherali-Adams is unable to capture all clique inequalities in a constant number of rounds of the \VC{} relaxation (see ~\cite[Section 6.1]{laurent03} for an equivalent statement on clique inequalities for the stable set polytope).
+Whether this intuition is accurate is our second open question.

 As mentioned already in the introduction, we do not know any polynomial-size LP or SDP relaxation with integrality gap at most $2$ for \cVD.
 In order to obtain such a relaxation, it suffices to derive each valid inequality implied by Lemmas~\ref{lem:wheel}, \ref{lem:2p3free}, \ref{lem:hittingclique2good} and also somehow simulate Lemma~\ref{lem:get_rid_of_true_twins}.
+Here, different techniques to construct extended formulations (see for instance \cite{aprile2020extended, aprile2021extended, tiwary2020extension}) could be used.
 A partial result in this direction is that the star inequality has a bounded-degree sum-of-squares proof.
-Using earlier results~\cite[Algorithm 1]{FJS20}, this implies that a bounded number of rounds of the Lasserre hierarchy provides an SDP relaxation for \cVD{} with integrality gap at most $2$, whenever the input graph is triangle-free.
+This implies that a bounded number of rounds of the Lasserre hierarchy provides an SDP relaxation for \cVD{} with integrality gap at most $2$, whenever the input graph is triangle-free.
 This should readily generalize to the wheel inequalities of Lemma~\ref{lem:wheel} and of course to the inequality of Lemma~\ref{lem:2p3free} (since the underlying graph has bounded size).
 However, we do not know how for instance to derive the inequalities of Lemma~\ref{lem:hittingclique2good}.
 We leave this for future work as our third open question.

 Our fourth open question: what is the best running time for Algorithm~\ref{algo}?
 We think that it is possible to improve on our $\mathcal{O}(n^4)$ upper bound.

 Another intriguing problem is to what extent our methods can be adapted to hitting set problems in other $3$-uniform hypergraphs.
 We mention an open question due to L{\'{a}}szl{\'{o}} V\'egh~\cite{VeghPC}: for which classes of $3$-uniform hypergraphs and which $\eps > 0$ does the hitting set problem admit a $(3-\eps)$-approximation algorithm?